 Also, every time a company wishes to raise funds again, they must file their prospectus to the regulators for approval.
 If any company submits their Shelf prospectus, they don’t have to file the prospectus again and again while raising funds for that particular year.

-A company filing a Shelf prospectus have to file an Information memorandum which must contain:
+A company filing a Shelf prospectus have to file an Information Memorandum which must contain:

-- Any new charges created if any
+- Other charges created if any

 - Any new material or facts created